Dividend Details

 Emerson Electric is a Dividend Aristocrat with 67 consecutive years of dividend increases.

-What is EMR's dividend yield?
+What is EMR's current dividend yield and payout?

 How often does EMR pay dividends?